Opportunities to perform

 Tunbridge Wells Arts Festival

 All pupils who take part receive certificates and personal feedback from the adjudicators.
-It’s a fantastic opportunity to perform in front of a live audience, often on beautiful grand pianos – an inspiring and confidence-boosting experience for every young musician.
+It’s a fantastic opportunity to perform in front of a live audience, often on beautiful grand pianos – an inspiring and confidence-boosting experience for every musician with a focus being on younger players, but presenting some open age classes.

-Nabi was invited back to the prestigious GEMS concert which is only for a select few with sound techs, filming and the mayor of Tunbridge Wells presenting awards.
+In 2025 Nabi was invited to perform at the prestigious GEMS concert which is only for a select few.
 Performing, on a grand piano on stage in front of a packed auditorium such an incredible dream come true.

 Empty stage with a grand piano on the left and a table with awards or trophies on the right, illuminated by blue lighting, in an auditorium at the Tunbridge Wells Arts Festival.